ljhnsn12/Code101/presentationguidlines.md

 - Show off a part of the webpage you're particularly proud of
 - Mention a part of the code that took a while to get working
-- Not everyone needs to speak during the presentaiton, but everyone should contribute
+- Not everyone needs to speak during the presentaiton, but everyone should contribute  to presentatin prep
 - Should be no longer than 5 minutes